Are You Homeless? We Can Help.

 More than just shelter: PACEM can help you move from street to home

 PACEM can help you move back into the community and out of our shelters.
-Our Case Manager/Advocate will work with you, meeting with you one-on-one at least every 14 days.
+A Case Manager/Advocate will work with you, meeting with you one-on-one at least every 14 days.
 Our goal is to help you along the path from Street to Home.
-With our help, a total of 69 individuals moved into a stable home during the 2015-16 shelter season.
+With our help, a total of 50 individuals moved into a stable home during the 2018-2019 shelter season.
 These homes include private, market rate rental apartments, moving back in with family and friends, public housing, nursing homes, and assisted living.
-In addition to those who found stable housing, we helped 20 guests get into a more structured shelter with work and/or sobriety requirements and guided 50 guests as they reconnected with their family support network.
+In addition to those who found stable housing, we helped guests get into a more structured shelter with work and/or sobriety requirements and guided guests as they reconnected with their family support network.

 Other Help Available

-The Haven Day Shelter provides showers, breakfast, and laundry facilities from 7am-12pm Monday-Saturday and 7am-3pm on Sunday.
-The Haven also provides access to Homeless Rapid Rehousing, Veterans Services and Prevention Assistance.
+The Haven Day Shelter provides showers, breakfast, and laundry facilities from 6:45am-5:00pm Monday-Sunday during our shelter season, with a break for lunch (noon-1:15pm).
+The Haven also provides access to Rapid Rehousing, Prevention Assistance, and vouchers for work boots and bicycles.

 The Crossings is a mixed-income community in which 30 studio apartments are designated for permanent supportive housing community for formerly homeless individuals.
 Another 30 are for those whose incomes are 50% or less of the area median income.